|

 performance.

-conveys the grid values of the THD tracks, as a result of auto-scaling.
+convey the grid values of the THD tracks as a result of auto-scaling.
 For

-the example header below, the "20~2" means the grid value for the
+the example header below, "20~2" means the grid value for the

-msVD™ track is 20 feet, and the grid value for the msID™ track is 2 degrees.
+VD track is 20 feet and the grid value for the ID track is 2 degrees.

 inclination.
-Hole deviation in the "vertical" sense is displayed on
+Technical hole deviation in the "vertical" sense is displayed on

 the two right tracks.
-The inner right track displays vertical deviation (msVD™-blue)
+The inner right track displays vertical deviation (VD-blue)

-and the relative change in vertical deviation (RCVD™-red).
+and the relative change in vertical deviation (RCVD-red).

-The outer right track displays inclinational deviation (msID™-blue)
+The outer right track displays inclinational deviation (ID-blue)

 lines.

-the Horizontal THD log contains the same Excess Measured Depth values and other
+section contains the same Excess Measured Depth values

-- average absolute value of horizontal deviation (msHD™) associated with real
+- average absolute value of horizontal deviation (HD) associated with real

 survey stations over the length of drill hole for which the THD log was